rei/rei-cedar-docs/docs/getting-started/handoff/README.md

 <style> img{max-width:100%} </style>

 The Cedar UI Sketch Toolkit provides tools and processes to communicate Cedar component and token usage in sketch design assets.
-Designers using the Cedar toolkit to build mockups and redlines will be creating annotated, inspectable, web-sharble assets to facilitate the developer handoff process.
+Designers using the Cedar toolkit to build mockups and redlines will be creating annotated, inspectable, web-sharable assets to facilitate the developer handoff process.

 ## Developers
 If you’re a developer, you can skip to the [review handoff section]() of this article.

 ## Designers – Design with These Goals in Mind:
-[Setup](): A set of up to 4 artboards for each screen, one for each responsive breakpoint.
+- [Setup](): A set of up to 4 artboards for each screen, one for each responsive breakpoint.
 See recommended artboard widths.
 Follow the Cedar 12-column grid layout.
-[Design](): Construct your designs mostly from symbols, layer styles, and text styles available through Cedar UI Toolkit.
+- [Design](): Construct your designs mostly from symbols, layer styles, and text styles available through Cedar UI Toolkit.
-[Redline](): Add spacing and inset or padding grid token overlays to visualize whitespace.
+- [Redline](): Add spacing and inset or padding grid token overlays to visualize whitespace.
 Also see Redlining Tips for additional info.
-[Handoff](): Group sections from top to bottom as layers for parsability.
+- [Handoff](): Group sections from top to bottom as layers for parsability.
 Make collections of relevant artboard.
 Commit both the VISUAL and the REDLINE examples for the developers.

 ## Artboard Setup
 Each screen should have (up to) 4 versions, each at different breakpoint widths corresponding to [Cedar’s breakpoints](): `@Xs` `@Sm` `@Md` `@Lg`.
 The goal is to showcase how content will resize and reflow for responsive web layouts, and communicate those states to a developer.